Apple Music library missing? Check your iCloud Music settings

 Carl May 23, 2020 at 8:10 a.m.

-In response to cmealha’s question Please advise on how to open the old.itlfile with Music.
-I think that’s a fantastic idea, especially since most of the playlists I’d like to recover have remained relatively static since December.
+In response to cmealha’s question Please advise on how to access the old.itlfile with Music.
+I think that’s a fantastic concept, especially because most of the playlists I’d like to retrieve have been relatively consistent since December.
 May 23, 2020 at 8:17 a.m.
 EST

 How to Recover Your Playlist on Apple Music